KalyanPaladugu/React_Hooks/README.md

 * Avoid the confusion of using `this` keyword
 * Allow you to reuse statefull logic
 * Organize the logic inside a component into resuable isolated units

++ By using `useState` we can initialize state and assign to a variable with usage of array destructuring.To update state we can use callback function (etc. :setCount)